NamediaDigital/NamediaDigital.github.io/Readme.md

-# Dinesh Pandiyan
+# NamediaDigital About Website

-This repo holds my **Dev Landing Page**, a one stop shop to everything I do online. 🎉
+This repo holds source code for a portfolio website.

+The website is built with React, Redux, React Router, Styled Components and deployed via [Github Pages](https://pages.github.com/)

-`master` branch has the deploy files.
-The source code is in `dev` branch [here](https://github.com/flexdinesh/flexdinesh.github.io/tree/dev).
+`master` branch has deployment files.
+The source code is in `dev` branch [here](https://github.com/NamediaDigital/NamediaDigital.github.io/tree/dev).

-## License

-MIT © Dinesh Pandiyan